How Mobile Internet is Changing Lives in Sierra Leone

 You can rarely escape the hot sun in Sierra Leone, nor can you escape Africell or Airtel advertisements.
-Both of the leading mobile telcos advertise their products on any surface possible, from billboards, to walls, to beach umbrellas, and of course, on football jerseys.
-While traveling through Freetown, you notice tiny mobile phone top up and charging stations at almost every corner.
+Both of the leading mobile telcos advertise their products on any surface possible, from billboards to walls, to beach umbrellas, and of course, on football jerseys.
+While travelling through Freetown, you notice tiny mobile phone top-up and charging stations at almost every corner.

 According to the Sierra Leone government, Internet penetration is at seven percent with mobile penetration at 40 percent.
 The country has leaped from the PC age directly to the mobile age.